 Here are some assumptions.

-- After retirement, his income is derived solely from this portfolio, thus he has lower tax rate.
-This is a big assumption, but mostly valid.
-Most retirees make less money after they retire and pay less tax annually.
+- After retirement, the investor will have a lower effective tax rate due to not having a job.
+I assume the investor will pay 12% tax.
+This is a big assumption, but it should be valid.
+Most retirees make less money after they retire and pay less tax.

 Here is the graph of the 401(k) vs Roth IRA.